niyonshimirajeanmarie/finalweb/README.md

 - **✍️ Sign Up Form**

 ---
-## thank  you for visiting  this reposiroty  🤩 !!
+## thank  you for visiting  this repository  🤩 !!
 ---